Regulation of Lobbying Act

 Joe Howley, Collector General's Division

-Joe Howley is responsible for the collection and lodgement of the major taxes.
-He is also responsible for the implementation of debt management programmes, including appropriate interventions to maximise timely compliance and for enforcement action against those who fail to comply.
+Joe Howley is responsible for the collection of taxes and for the implementation of debt management programmes, including appropriate interventions to maximise timely compliance.
+He is also responsible for enforcement action against those who fail to comply.

 John Barron, Information & Communications Technology and Logistics Division

-John Barron is responsible for enabling Revenue achieve its strategic business goals through the provision of secure, reliable and quality information and communications technology services as well as through innovation, adaptability and new advances in technology.
+John Barron is responsible for the provision of secure, reliable and quality information and communications technology services and for innovation, adaptability and new advances in technology.
 He is also responsible for the management and delivery of logistical services central to running Revenue.